nikkon404/prompt-ar/README.md

 - **Device**: iOS or Android device with AR support (ARCore/ARKit)

 ### Backend Setup

+**Note**: The backend is already hosted on Hugging Face Spaces at [https://xnikkon-prmpt-ar-be.hf.space](https://xnikkon-prmpt-ar-be.hf.space).
+You can use the hosted version directly, or run your own local instance for development.

+#### Using the Hosted Backend (Recommended)
+The backend is publicly available and ready to use.
+No setup required!

+#### Running Local Backend (Optional)

 1. Navigate to the backend directory:
 ```bash